docker-mailserver/docker-mailserver/docs/content/faq.md

 ### What is the `mail-state` folder for?

-When you run `docker-mailserver` with the ENV var `ONE_DIR=1` (_default since v10.2_), this folder will store the data from internal services so that you can more easily persist state.
+When you run `docker-mailserver` with the ENV var `ONE_DIR=1` (_default since v10.2_), this folder will store the data from internal services so that you can more easily persist state to disk (via `volumes`).

+This has the advantage of fail2ban blocks, ClamAV anti-virus updates and the like being kept across restarts for example.

 Service data is [relocated to the `mail-state` folder][mail-state-folders] for services: Postfix, Dovecot, Fail2Ban, Amavis, PostGrey, ClamAV, SpamAssassin.